miaonaise/Lynx_case/README.md

 Otherwise, jupyter notebook is recommended for running the code.
 Remove the setting up Google Drive part, and install the packages that you need.

 Obs!
 Don't run the whole thing at once.
-It will guarantee fail somewhere because some cells are incomplete and unused.
+It will guarantee fail somewhere because some cells are abandoned.

 ## How to read the code
 There are three notebooks: